crpietschmann/portfolio/_posts/2019-07-24-call-functions-in-javascript.markdown

     return this.favoriteNumber * 2;
 }

-var a = author.call(doubleFavoriteNumber);
+var a = doubleFavoriteNumber.call(author);
 ```

-The `call()` method accepts the function to call as a method, in addition to any parameters needed for that function.
+The `call()` method accepts the `this` context to call the method with, in addition to any parameters needed for that function.
 You can pass these parameters to the function by appending these parameter values to the parameters list sent to the `call()` method.

 Here's another example that accepts a parameter value: